-At reexamination, the CCHA must use the CCHA current utility allowance schedule [24 CFR 982.517(d)(2)].
-CCHA Policy
+At reexamination, the CCHA must use the CCHA current utility allowance schedule [HCV GB, p.
+18-8].

 Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination after the allowance is adopted.